eventbrite/javascript/react/README.md

 The vast majority of the time the order of setting the state versus calling props callbacks will not make any difference.
 But it is a good practice to do all the time in case you run into the unique situation where setting state afterwards can have adverse consequences.

-In the example above, the `TextInput` component has no control what happens when it calls `this.props.onChange`.
+In the example above, the `TextInput` component has no control of what happens when it calls `this.props.onChange`.
 The parent's `onChange` could do a lot of work that could occupy the main execution thread.
 And since JavaScript is single-threaded, it could be "a while" until execution returns to `TextInput` so that it could update its state via `this.setState({value})`.
 In a nutshell, we can trust what React is doing with `setState`, but not necessarily the callback props.

 Jump down to the [State](#state) section below for more on handling state.